 Pierce Brosnan wears dinner suits in wool and mohair blends in GoldenEye and The World Is Not Enough, in black and midnight blue, respectively.
 The cloths were provided by William Halstead, a weaver in Bradford, England, who specialises in mohair.

 Daniel Craig maintains Bond’s mohair tradition in a few of his Bond films, first with suits in mohair and wool blends in Quantum of Solace.
-For the utmost in luxury, his midnight blue dinner suit in the film is made of a mohair and cashmere blend by Taylor & Lodge, a weaver in Huddersfield, England.
+For the utmost in luxury, his black dinner suit in the film is made of a mohair and cashmere blend by Taylor & Lodge, a weaver in Huddersfield, England.
 Mohair blends return in Spectre, with two grey suits in wool, mohair and silk.
 His black evening trousers in the film are made of mohair and wool grain de poudre.